adobe/aio-cli-plugin-app/src/templates/campaign/base/README.md

 ## Readme for overall project, what does the developer need to do to get started here?

-## TODO: Poplulate this file with helpful info

 # Adobe I/O Campaign App Starter